basheertp/interview-questions/react.md

 # react-question

 ## What is hoisting
+Hoisting in JavaScript is a behavior where variable and function declarations are moved to the top of their scope before code execution.
+This allows you to use functions and variables before they are declared in the code.
+However, it's important to note that only declarations are hoisted, not initializations console.log(myVar); // Output: undefined var myVar = 10;
+console.log(myVar); // Output: 10

 ## console.log(console.log('hello')); what will be the output
 ## console.log('test',console.log('hello')); what will be the output
 ## Given array remove a number